 The diagnosis is almost always made on circumstantial evidence, ie, location of the cadaver(s) and the absence of any disease processes when examined by necropsy.
 The presence of dead animals under a tree, hanging through or near a wire fence, or clustered around a light pole is strong evidence of electrocution by lightning stroke even in the absence of physical evidence like recent burning of tree bark or splitting of poles or boards in a fence.

 Farm animals often are insured against lightning stroke, and the insurance claims agent or the veterinarian requested to sign an insurance form should closely observe the situation that initiated the claim.
 The investigator should ascertain that the animal actually died in the high-risk location rather than having been moved after death.
 This could be done to merely clean up or to deliberately confuse the investigation.
+Similarly, examination of recent weather information confirming thunderstorms is an important part of the process to substantiate an insurance claim.
 A well-documented description of where the animal(s) died and the results of a necropsy examination are usually acceptable to support an insurance claim of lightning stroke.

 Those animals that survive may require supportive and symptomatic therapy.
-Euthanasia is indicated for those animals recumbent with fractures or severe muscle injuries.
+Euthanasia is warranted for those animals recumbent with fractures or severe muscle injuries.

 Last full review/revision January 2014 by Eugene D. Janzen, DVM, MVS